 With new lenses getting more expensive all the time, many photographers choose to purchase used gear and save money.
-While certain lenses can only be bought new (at least for a while), like the just-released Tamron 24-70mm f/2.8, used lens market is quite often an important aspect to consider when choosing a system.
+While certain lenses can only be bought new (at least for a while), the used lens market is often full of great lens choices, especially for someone on a tighter budget.
 In this article I will try to explain the benefits of buying used lenses, as well as give you some tips on how to buy used lenses on-location knowing you’ll get a high-quality piece of equipment you will be happy with for years to come.

 Why Buy Used Lenses?

 The obvious reason is to save money, of course.
 Used lenses (in fully functional condition) can be bought significantly cheaper than brand new ones and if you are lucky, you could get a barely used lens at a fraction of its original retail price.
 This can be especially important when switching systems – you can often buy lenses for as much as you sold those of the previous brand, making the switch relatively painless.
 Newer generation used lenses and those in excellent condition will obviously be quite a bit more expensive compared to the older ones, but still noticeably cheaper than what you’d get if you bought them brand new.
 In any case, buying used gear is a personal choice, as not everyone is comfortable with the process.
 While I have personally had good luck with buying used gear, I have heard of all kinds of horror stories, with people getting mugged or scammed when buying lenses and cameras.
 Unfortunately, cameras and lenses do attract all kinds of bad people due to their high value, so one has to practice extreme caution when dealing with potentially unsafe sellers.